-Making the commitment to writing a book is very similar to dedicating to a workout routine.
+Making the commitment to writing a book is very similar to dedicating yourself to a workout routine.
 Whether you want to write a book or you want to get in shape and be healthy, both efforts benefit from a phased approach and plan to achieve a goal.
 Writing a book will make you an author.
-Sweating to a workout regimen will result in a healthier you, a desired weight goal and an improved physique.
+Sweating to a workout regimen will result in a healthier you, a desired weight goal, and an improved physique.
 Both have real results that you can measure and see.
 This article will draw comparisons between the two, step-by-step.

 The Time Commitment

 Workout: Decide on your fitness goal.
 Is it weight loss, to get in shape, improve energy or learn a new skill like pilates or barre?
 Consider joining a fitness class or set a workout plan that you will follow each week until you reach that desired goal.

 Writing: Decide that you want to write a book.
 Determine what that book will be about, the genre, any word count goal and a writing schedule per day and per week.
 How long will it take you to reach your goal of a finished first draft manuscript?